OFFICIAL TOURISM RESOURCE

 Unlike the Prado (focused on Spanish and European classical art) or the Reina Sofía (20th-century contemporary art), the Thyssen is unique in offering the most complete and chronological overview of the entire history of Western art.
 It is the essential museum for anyone wanting to understand the context in which all major artistic movements emerged.

-Booking your Thyssen tickets online lets you go straight to the entrance without queuing at the ticket desk, where in peak season the wait can exceed 30 minutes.
+When you buy Thyssen Madrid tickets online in advance, you go straight to the entrance with a timed slot instead of queuing at the ticket desk, where in peak season the wait can exceed 30 minutes.

 The 10 Must-See Works at the Thyssen